heatseeknyc/data-science/README.md

-# data-science
+# Heat Seek Data Science

-Repository for all-things-data at Heat Seek.
-This includes our methodologies, datasets, and information on the data visualization tools and techniques we utilize when performing data analysis.
+This repository hosts all-things-data for Heat Seek and includes our methodologies, datasets, and information on the data visualization tools and techniques we utilize when performing data analysis.

 # Data Analysis and Methodology - Tools, Techniques and Technologies - Part I
 - [Overview](#overview)